grafana/tempo/operations/tempo-mixin/runbook.md

     trace:
       blocklist_poll_tenant_index_builders: 2  # <- increase this value
   ```
-- Delete tenant index files to force other components to fallback to scanning the entire bucket.
-They are located at
+- Delete tenant index files that are not being updated to force other components to fallback to scanning for these tenants.
+They
-  `/<tenant>/index.json.gz`
+  are located at `/<tenant>/index.json.gz`

 ## TempoTenantIndexTooOld

 See [Polling Issues](#polling-issues) below for general information.

 If the tenant indexes are too old we need to review the compactor logs to determine why they are failing to update.
 Compactors
-with `tempodb_blocklist_tenant_index_builder` set to 1 are expected to be creating the tenant indexes are should be checked
+with `tempodb_blocklist_tenant_index_builder` for the offending tenant set to 1 are expected to be creating the indexes for that
-first.
-If no compactors are creating tenant indexes refer to [TempoNoTenantIndexBuilders](#temponotenantindexbuilders) above.
+tenant and should be checked first.
+If no compactors are creating tenant indexes refer to [TempoNoTenantIndexBuilders](#temponotenantindexbuilders)
+above.

 Additionally the metric `tempodb_blocklist_tenant_index_age_seconds` can be grouped by the `tenant` label.
 If only one (or few)
-indexes are lagging these can be deleted to force components to manually rescan the bucket.
+indexes are lagging these can be deleted to force components to manually rescan just the offending tenants.

 ### Polling Issues

 In the case of all polling issues intermittent issues are not concerning.
 Sustained polling issues need to be addressed.

 Failure to poll just means that the component is not aware of the current state of the backend but will continue working
 otherwise.
 Queriers, for instance, will start returning 404s as their internal representation of the backend grows stale.
 Compactors will attempt to compact blocks that don't exist.

+If persistent backend issues are preventing any fixes to polling then reads will start to fail, but writes will remain fine.
+Alert your users accordingly!

+Note that tenant indexes are built independently and an issue may only be impacting one or very few tenants. `tempodb_blocklist_tenant_index_builder`,
+`tempodb_blocklist_tenant_index_age_seconds` and `tempodb_blocklist_tenant_index_errors_total` are all per-tenant metrics.
+If
+you can isolate the impacted tenants, attempt to take targeted action instead of making sweeping changes.
+Your easiest lever
+to pull is to simply delete stale tenant indexes as all components will fallback to bucket listing.